observablehq/plot/docs/marks/vector.md

 :::

 :::info
-The math above is based on the [Remote Sensing Systems](https://www.remss.com/measurements/ccmp/) documentation:

-> Standard U and V coordinates apply, meaning the positive U is to the right and positive V is above the axis.
+Regarding this data, [Remote Sensing Systems](https://www.remss.com/measurements/ccmp/) says: *“Standard U and V coordinates apply, meaning the positive U is to the right and positive V is above the axis.
 U and V are relative to true north.
-CCMP winds are expressed using the oceanographic convention, meaning a wind blowing toward the Northeast has a positive U component and a positive V component.
+CCMP winds are expressed using the oceanographic convention, meaning a wind blowing toward the Northeast has a positive U component and a positive V component… Longitude is given in degrees East from 0.125 to 359.875 and latitude is given in degrees North with negative values representing southern locations.”*
->
-> Longitude is given in degrees East from 0.125 to 359.875 and latitude is given in degrees North with negative values representing southern locations.
 :::

 The **shape** option controls the vector’s appearance, while the **anchor** option positions the vector relative to its anchor point specified in **x** and **y**.
 The [spike constructor](#spike-data-options) sets the **shape** to *spike* and the **anchor** to *start*.
 For example, this can be used to produce a [spike map](https://observablehq.com/@observablehq/plot-spike) of U.S. county population.